 It’s not easy living with both autism and diabetes every day.
 Sometimes, problems can cause anxiety.
 Stress can be a factor in hyperglycemia.

 Here are the coping skills:

 - Pay attention to your feelings.
 Almost everyone feels frustrated or stressed from time to time.
 Dealing with diabetes can add to these feelings and make you feel overwhelmed.
 Having these feelings for more than a week or two may signal that you need help coping with your diabetes so that you can feel better.

 - Talk with your health care providers about your feelings.
 Let your doctor, nurse, diabetes educator, or psychologist know how you’ve been feeling.
 They can help you problem-solve your concerns about diabetes.
 They may also suggest that you speak with other health care providers to get help.

 - Talk to your therapists and health care providers about negative reactions other people may have about your diabetes.
 Your therapists and health care providers can help you manage feelings of being judged by others because you have autism and diabetes.
 It is important not to feel that you have to hide your autism and diabetes from other people.

 - Ask if help is available for the costs of diabetes medicines and supplies and autism-related stuff.
 If you are worried about the costs, talk with your pharmacist and other health care providers.
 They may know about government or other programs that can assist people with costs.
-You can also check with community health centers to see if they know about programs that help people get insulin, diabetes medicines, and supplies (test trips, syringes, etc.) or programs that help people with autism.
+You can also check with community health centers to see if they know about programs that help people get insulin, diabetes medicines, and supplies (test strips, syringes, etc.) or programs that help people with autism.